glFusion/mailer/README.md

     This should return an array containing the user ID and an array of name=value pairs for merge fields.
   - Works with version 0.2.0 or later of the Membership plugin.
+  - Converts images to inline data using phpmailer.

 ## Requirements:
   - glFusion vesion 1.7.8 or later